 Instructions

 Preheat the oven to 400°F (200°C).
-Line a 12 cup muffin tin with paper liners or grease with nonstick cooking spray.
+Line a 12-cup muffin tin with paper liners or grease with nonstick cooking spray.
 Set aside.

 Toss the blueberries in 1 tablespoon of gluten-free flour.
 Set aside.

-In a medium mixing bowl, add together the milk, eggs, vegetable oil and vanilla extract.
+In a medium mixing bowl, add together milk, eggs, vegetable oil and vanilla extract.
 Whisk until smooth.

 Portion out the muffin batter into the prepared muffin tin using a cookie scoop or measuring cup.
 The muffin cups will be almost filled to the top.
 Sprinkle the tops with turbinado sugar.